Paul ‘Companion’ Cooke

 Richard ‘Aka’ Atkinson

 Richard has been following the Poppies since 1989, when he got on a bus with his school friends to head to Selhurst Park for the FA Cup match against Charlton Athletic.
 He was a regular fixture on the Britannia Road until the events of 2011 deprived the Poppies of a permanent home.
-Having helped to organise the recent petition and march on the Council offices, he is now the Vice Chairman of the Poppies Supporters Trust.
-He has been editing the match highlights for Poppies TV since last season, and has also been seen up on the gantry operating the camera, and trying his hand at commentary.
-In the real world he works as a musician, and will be working on the national tour of “Hairspray” the musical for much of this year.
-Whilst this will keep him away from Latimer Park for most of this season, he will continue to edit our highlights package and interviews.
+Having helped to organise the petition and march on the Council offices, he is now the Vice Chairman of the Poppies Supporters Trust.
+He is the highlights editor for Poppies TV, and has also been seen up on the gantry operating the camera, and trying his hand at commentary.
+In the “real” world he works as a Musician, and can generally be found touring the country with one Musical or another.

-Rhys, another youngster is the teams main matchday cameraman, he first joined the club helping out the commercial department organising sponsors, the selling of club merchandise, programmes and other match day items.
-He joined the media team last season behind the camera, also covering for director Ryan, updating Twitter and the Official Club Web Site.
-In his spare time he can be found on the martial arts circuit competing all over the globe.
-So don’t get on the wrong side of the ‘Ginger Ninja’ on match days!
-Rhys is currently on an educational sabbatical at University.
+Rhys, is the media team’s main matchday cameraman, he first joined the club helping out the Commercial department organising sponsors, the selling of club merchandise, programmes and other match day items.
+Supporting the club since he was 12, he joined the media team behind the camera, also covering for director Ryan, updating Twitter and the OWS.
+He has been away for a couple of seasons, but is back with the team after graduating from the University of Cumbria in Outdoor Education.